 If you could’ve stepped inside my brain you would’ve been shocked at the voracity of spite and nastiness I directed at myself for the smallest of mistakes.
 It made it almost impossible to be the parent I wanted to be.

 Meanness to Yourself can be Projected as Meanness Towards your Child

 If you are judging yourself because your child is having a tantrum and refusing to go to school, how can you find love and playfulness you know will help, how can you be the respectful and empathetic parent you want to be?

 You simply can't give to another what you are unable to give to yourself.

 This was why I felt I was failing so badly.

 I still wanted to find out why the expectations I set for myself led to such a paralyzing sense of failure.
-When I thought about time I’d felt similar, I discovered that my self-flagellation was actually the effect of restimulation.
-It was me being tripped back in time to an early fear I’d developed of not measuring up to my parents’ expectations, of making a mistake or embarrassing them.
+When I thought about earlier times in my life that I'd felt like this, I discovered that my self-flagellation was actually something that was rooted in my experience as a child.
+It was me being tripped back in time to an early fear I'd developed of not measuring up to my parents’ expectations, of making a mistake or embarrassing them.

 I had used this strategy as a kid to keep myself out of trouble, dressing myself down before anyone else had the chance.

 Now here I was, doing it all over again.

 As I uncovered the causes behind my negative thoughts with a listener, I got to talk about what I remembered, and release the feelings I'd held for so many years.
 And the feelings began to fade in intensity.
 With new clarity, I could see I was absolutely doing the best I could at that moment, and I could understand that my parents had done the best they could with what equipment and support they had at that time, just as their parents had done before them and their parents before them.